mohan-246/Chat-App/Readme.md

 Open your browser and navigate to http://localhost:5173 to access the chat app.
 Sign in or register to start chatting.
 Create private or group chats, or join existing ones.
-Enjoy real-time communication with other users!
+Enjoy real-time communication with other users securely!

 ### Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.